gapost/DDOfilter/README.md

 # DDOfilter - Driven Damped Oscillator filter

+part of **QDaq** (https://gitlab.com/qdaq/qdaq) - Qt-based Data Acquisition

+## About

 A driven damped oscillator system can be used as a low-pass signal filter that has the extra advantage of providing the 1st order time derivative of the signal; thus, it can also be used as a differentiator.

-The following example shows a 0.2 Hz noizy signal filtered by a 1 Hz DDO.
+The following figure shows a 0.2 Hz noizy signal filtered by a 1 Hz DDO.
 The bottom graph shows the signal derivative as obtained by the DDO.

 ![Example](octave/ddo_test2.png)